What's happened

 Go deeper

-- What happened to the group after the escape attempt?
+- What happened to the individuals after the escape attempt?

-- How are governments responding to this situation?
+- How are governments responding to human trafficking in the region?

 - What support is available for trafficking victims?